kristopolous/db.js/README.md

 ### Netscape 4?
 no. sorry. not that one.

-### But wait dude, this looks kinda different from SQL
+### Ok, that last one was a joke.
+But seriously, this looks kinda different from SQL; I'm totally confused already.

-Well yeah, that's because of how javascript processes things.
+Stop.
+Breath slowly and relax.
+It will all be ok.
 I tried my best to make it easy to wrap your head around (I'm pretty dumb and I get it).